ramofabian/aws-bootcamp-cruddur-2023/journal/week2.md

 To configure custom logger in backend and send this data to AWS CloudWatch, the steps below were performed:

-1. Add the pyhton packet `watchtower` within `requrements.txt`, this file is located in `aws-bootcamp-cruddur-2023/backend-flask/`.
+1. Add the python packet `watchtower` within `requrements.txt`, this file is located in `aws-bootcamp-cruddur-2023/backend-flask/`.
 [Link to file](https://github.com/ramofabian/aws-bootcamp-cruddur-2023/blob/main/backend-flask/requirements.txt?plain=1#L11).

 2. In the file `app.py` located in `aws-bootcamp-cruddur-2023/backend-flask/` and add the following code: